marianacostagv/100-days-of-code/day/day18/README.md

 **New knowledges:**

-- Case Study:
+- Case Study

- - Random Numbers
+     - Random Numbers: Same seed = same random numbers | Ensures "reproducibility"
      - Random float
      - Roll the dice
      - Determine your next move
      - Random Walk
      - The next step
      - How low can you go?e
      - Visualize the walk
      - Distribution
      - Simulate multiple walks
      - Visualize all walks
      - Implement clumsiness
      - Plot the distribution
      - Calculate the odds

 ![]()